Huge-Pufo/VOCAB-repository/README.md

 Functionalities include: The logic/idea of using a second dictionary to search for a matching key in the riddle dictionary.
 This was done to provide a relevant image output for each riddle, instead of images unrelated to the riddle.
+All the syntax used in Javascript, HTML, and CSS was provided by the CS50 AI Duck.